md-sawrab/md-sawrab/README.md

 ### Hi there!
 Welcome to my Github Profile! 👋

 I'm Md.
 Sawrab, and I am passionate to explore about all things data, machine learning and artificial intelligence.
-Currently studying statistics at Comilla University.
+Currently studying Statistics at Comilla University.
 As a student of the Department of Statistics, I have developed a strong interest in data.
 Getting new insights from rows and columns of data is what fuels my curiosity.

 ## 💻 Tech Stack